undecaf/typo3-in-a-box/README.md

 ### Setting the container environment

-[Container environment variables](#container-environment-variables) control the time zone inside the container, TYPO3 mode, PHP settings and Composer operation.
+[Container environment variables](#container-environment-variables) control the time zone and language inside the container, TYPO3 mode, PHP settings and Composer operation.

 These variables can be set by `t3 run` option `--env`, e.g.